 Think of the different data sources as the various departments in your organization depositing organized data in one place.
 The goal is usually to help provide practical insights into an organization’s multiple operations.

-Unlike a primary database, a data warehouse can handle exabytes of data and usually start at one terabyte capacities.
+Unlike a primary database, a data warehouse can handle exabytes of data and usually starts at one terabyte capacity.

 Many organizations prefer to make large amounts of data accessible to employees by using a further subset of data sets known as data marts.